How do Cryptosporidium oocysts get into drinking water?

-How will officials decide that water is not safe to drink?
+How will public health officials decide that water is not safe to drink?

-Officials evaluate all public water systems regularly.
+Public health officials evaluate all public water systems regularly.
 This involves looking at several measurements of water quality, including the source water and filtered water turbidity (cloudiness of the water).
-All treatment plants are routinely inspected for performance, operations and maintenance.
+All treatment plants are routinely inspected for performance, operations, and maintenance.
 The evaluation of the treatment process is used to determine if the treatment process has failed.

-What will officials recommend if water isn’t safe?
+What will public health officials recommend if water isn't safe?